-This London broil Crock Pot recipe takes very little effort, but you will end up with a very tender, flavorful meat along with a delectable gravy that's great served over rice or noodles or sopped up with some homemade bread like my wildly popular Easy Homemade Biscuits!
+This Slow Cooker London broil recipe takes very little effort, but you will end up with a very flavorful, tender beef roast along with a delectable gravy that's great served over my Cheesy Mashed Potatoes or sopped up with some homemade bread like my wildly popular Easy Homemade Biscuits!

 💖 Why You'll Love This Recipe

-- Fork-Tender - As you can see in the pictures, the meat is fork-tender and falls apart easily.
+- Fork-Tender Pulled Beef - As you can see in the pictures, the meat is fork-tender and falls apart easily.
 No real need to cut with a knife.
-In fact, if you wanted to you could pull it all apart (like pulled pork, except it's beef ...) and use it in soup or served mixed in with mac and cheese or mashed potatoes.
+In fact, if you wanted to you could pull it all apart - I like to call it my slow cooker pulled beef.
+Then you can use it in soup or served mixed in with mac and cheese or mashed potatoes.
 Check out more of my beef recipes.

-- Easy - Just put all the ingredients in the slow cooker and let it cook while you go about your day.
+- Easy Crock Pot Meal - Just put all the ingredients in the slow cooker and let it cook while you go about your day.
 Prepare the rest of your dinner around the time your meat will be done.

 - Adaptable - You can use any cut of beef for this recipe, especially if it tends to be a tough cut - these tend to be more flavorful and work great for slow cooking, which tenderizes the meat and makes it fall apart.